Alert Message Please update your browser.

 What is child identity theft?

 Child identity theft happens when someone takes a minor’s personal information and uses it to engage in fraudulent behavior.
-This sometimes means opening a credit card account, but your child’s information might also be used to file for government benefits, rent property or apply for a loan.
+This sometimes means opening a credit card account, but your child's information might also be used for filing government benefits, renting property or applying for a loan.
 Above all, child identity theft is a violation of your child’s financial well-being and credit potential.

 Often child identity theft doesn’t come to light until they reach the age of 18.
 That’s because children may not hold credit accounts until they’re legally adults.
-For example, the first time a child applies for credit may be when they’re heading to college and seeking student loans.
-If their identity had unknowingly been stolen and their credit negatively impacted, they may be rejected for the credit card or be given higher interest rates on a loan.
+In most cases, the first time a minor applies for credit may be when they’re heading to college and seeking student loans.
+If their identity had unknowingly been stolen and their credit negatively impacted, they may be rejected for the credit card they applied for or be given higher interest rates on a loan.

 How does child identity theft occur?